 Staff met with representatives of the Upper Columbia United Tribes on August 1, 2018, Yakama Nation on August 2, 2018, and Northwest Indian Fisheries Commission tribes on August 8, 2018.
 Tribes generally support further restriction of suction dredging in critical areas for ESA-listed fish.
-Tribes also are concerned about the impacts of suction dredging and all types of HPA projects on cultural resources.
-We fielded questions about implementation plans and how tribes could assist WDFW by supporting the rule change.
-Most tribes indicated a desire to work with WDFW in the near future to update authorized work times.
+The Snoqualmie Tribe, Confederated Tribes of the Colville Reservation, and Northwest Indian Fisheries Commission commented during the formal comment period.